peromage/peromage.github.io/content/page/about.md

 ---
-title: About
+title: About Me
-description: Hugo, the world's fastest framework for building websites
+description: Life is about programming and adventuring
-date: '2021-07-18'
+date: '2021-07-31'
 aliases:
   - about-us
   - about-hugo